Teetering on the brink of divorce? But unsure if ending things is REALLY the right choice?

-As Dr. Doherty explained above, discernment counseling is a new, research-based method of helping couples where one person is “leaning out” of the relationship—and not sure that regular marriage counseling would help–and the other is “leaning in”—that is, interested in rebuilding the marriage.
+As Dr. Doherty explains, discernment counseling is a new, research-based method of helping couples where one person is “leaning out” of the relationship – and not sure that regular marriage counseling would help – and the other is “leaning in” – that is, interested in rebuilding the marriage.

-Dr. Brigg Noyes of the Salt Lake Relationship Center trained with Dr. Doherty and is now an experienced discernment counselor.
-In your sessions, he will help you decide whether to try to restore your marriage to health, move toward divorce, or take a time out and decide later.
+As the lead therapist at Salt Lake Relationship Center, I trained with Dr. Doherty and am now an experienced discernment counselor.
+In your sessions, I will help you decide whether to try to restore your marriage to health, move toward divorce, or take a time out and decide later.

 The goal is for you to gain clarity and confidence about a direction, based on a deeper understanding of your relationship and its possibilities for the future.

 We do not try to solve your marital problems but try to see if they are solvable.
-You will each be treated with compassion and respect no matter how you are feeling about your marriage at the moment.
+You will each be treated with compassion and respect no matter how you are feeling about your marriage.
 No bad guys, no good guys.

-You will come to each counseling session as a couple but the most important work occurs in one-to-one conversations with Dr. Noyes.
+You will come to each counseling session as a couple, but the most important work occurs in one-to-one conversations with me.
 Why?
-Because you are starting out in such different places your counselor wants to be able to give each of your concerns the time and energy they deserve.
+Because you are starting out in such different places, I want to be able to give each of your concerns the time and energy they deserve.

 Discernment counseling is a process that respects your reasons for wanting divorce while also remaining open to the possibility of restoring the marriage to health.

-Throughout your meetings, Dr. Noyes emphasizes the importance of each of you seeing your own contributions to the problems and looking at possible solutions.
+Throughout your meetings, I will emphasize the importance of each of you seeing your own contributions to the problems and looking at possible solutions.
 This will be useful in future relationships even if this one ends.

 Important Information About Discernment Counseling:

-- You come to each session together, but majority of conversations with counselor will be one-on-one
+You come to each session together, but the majority of conversations will be one-on-one

 Discernment Counseling is Not a Good Choice When: